Brownian windings, Stochastic Green's formula and inhomogeneous magnetic impurities: Stokes formula

-As $n$ goes to infinity, we will see that the contribution from the small pieces (\emph{i.e.} the sum over $i$) vanishes, whilst the integral along $X^{(n)}$ converges toward the Stratonovich integral $\int_{X} \eta$, which gives the expected formula.
+The second equality is by the standard Stokes' formula, for piecewise-linear loops.
+As $n$ goes to infinity, we will see that the sum over $i$ in these expressions asymptotically vanishes, and that the integral along $X^{(n)}$ converges toward the Stratonovich integral $\int_{X} \eta$, which gives the expected formula.